dderevjanik/tsconf-files-checker/README.md

 # Tsconf Files Checker

-A small CLI utility that helps with incrementally converting your project to typescript or to incrementally apply new rules (strictNullChecks, noImplicitAny, etc...) to existing typescript project
+A small CLI utility that helps with incrementally converting your project to TypeScript or to incrementally apply new rules (strictNullChecks, noImplicitAny, etc.) to an existing TypeScript project.

 ## Flow

-- First `tscfc` run will output files without errors
+1. The first `tscfc` run will output files without errors.
-- Command `tscfc --update` include files without errors files to tsconf
+2. Command `tscfc --update` includes files without errors to `tsconfig`.
-- After that, each `tscfc --update` checks files against tsconf files (from step 2.) and show user if anything is broken
+3. After that, each `tscfc --update` checks files against `tsconfig` files (from step 2) and shows the user if anything is broken:
-        - If there are files without error, tscfc will include them to tsconf
+   - If there are files without errors, `tscfc` will include them in `tsconfig`.
-        - If there are broken files (files that are already in tsconf have errors), it will output errors and exit code 1 (fail tests)
+   - If there are broken files (files that are already in `tsconfig` have errors), it will output errors and exit with code 1 (fail tests).

 ## Installation